yeury02/csc_310/README.md

 # csc_310
-This is where all my assignments will be kept
+This is where all my assignments will be kept!!!